Lxiangyue/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Xiangyue(Emma) Liu, 刘襄阅 in Chinese.
 I'm currently a Master student at Software College, Beihang University under the supervision of Professor You Song.
-From 2014-2018 I studied at Northeast Normal University, where I received a BSc in Software Engineering.